b3tinsky/---Orange-Compiler/README.md

 ### 📆 September 01 🕓 15:29
 Minor changes to syntax diagrams and proposal document.
 Added first input files to testing folder.

+### 📆 September 02 🕓 23:16
+Finished first version of parser.
+Instead of staying with PLY, I gave SLY a go.
+I felt that it has a little bit better syntax, and in the worst case scenario, I don't think its that complicated to change it to PLY again.
+I finished the parser based on the LittleDuck homework, and my proposal's syntax diagrams.
+As I was making the parser, I noticed several areas where problems my arise (reduction conflicts, redundance, etc.), but this version only serves as a backup while I keep working on fixing said issues.
+Also, I still don't know why Git/Github is not signing my commits.